Function space

 In mathematics, a function space is a set of functions between two fixed sets.
 Often, the domain and/or codomain will have additional structure which is inherited by the function space.
 For example, the set of functions from any set X into a vector space has a natural vector space structure given by pointwise addition and scalar multiplication.
 In other scenarios, the function space might inherit a topological or metric structure, hence the name function space.
+Often in mathematical jargon, especially in analysis or geometry, a function could refer to a map of the form $X\to \R$ or $X\to \C$ where $X$ is the space in question.
+Whilst other maps of the form $X\to Y$ between any two spaces are simply referred to as maps.
+Example of this can be the space of compactly supported functions on a topological space.
+However in a larger context a function space could just consist of a set of functions (set theoretically) equipped with possibly some extra structure.